Caesar Martinez: Development and reception

 Zack Handlen, writing for The A.V.
 Club in his review of "Say the Word", describes the fight match between Merle and Martinez as a way to "blow off steam", commenting: "The night-fights are stupid and silly, but they at least offer some sense of victory over the dead, some way to normalize all that's happened."
 TV critic Keven Skinner, in his review of "Arrow on the Doorpost", enjoyed the scene between Daryl and Martinez, which he called playing a game of "whose d*** is bigger", by one-upping each other via brutal zombie kills.
 Skinner called Martinez's baseball bat kills "some of the most brutal this season" and the accompanying special effects "fantastic".
 Skinner also found it funny that during the filming of the scene, actor Norman Reedus missed his zombie target and wound hitting the back of Cantillo's head twice with a rubber knife.
-Zach Handlen called this scene one of the "small, effective scenes that help to remind us just how unreal all of this is, and how pointless any battle between Woodbury and the prison will be".
+Zack Handlen called this scene one of the "small, effective scenes that help to remind us just how unreal all of this is, and how pointless any battle between Woodbury and the prison will be".
 Asked about how he can relate to the competitiveness shown in this scene, Cantillo gave some insight into his childhood: "I have two older brothers, and you're just as competitive playing football as you are eating pickled eggs, or trying to kill zombies.
 As long as you don't take it too far, I think it's a good way for people to relate."

 The episode "Dead Weight" marks the last appearance of Martinez, who was killed by The Governor (David Morrissey) in the episode.
 On The Governor's reasoning for killing Martinez, Morrissey explained:

 I think Martinez makes the mistake of admitting weakness.
 He says to the Governor, "I'm not sure I can keep this place safe."
 Had he turned around to the Governor on that day where he was playing golf and said, "There is no way this camp is not going to be safe.
 I'm going to make it safe.
 I'm going to do everything I can to make it safe," then the Governor is going to say, "Great, I'll follow you."
 But as soon as the man admits weakness, then the Governor is going to take control.
 And the Governor is killing him and screaming, "I don't want it!"
 What he doesn't want is the responsibility.
 He doesn't want the responsibility he is forced to take because of this man's weakness.
 That's very important.
 He's putting a crown on his head that he doesn't want.
 But nobody else but him is worthy of wearing it."